 The Company ensures that shareholders have the opportunity to participate effectively in and vote at the general meetings of shareholders.
-Copies of the Annual Report, the Circular and the Notices for the AGM and/or Extraordinary General Meetings ("EGM"), where applicable, are sent to every shareholder of the Company, informing them of the rules and voting procedures that govern the general meetings.
+Copies of the Notice and Proxy Form for the AGM and/or Extraordinary General Meetings ("EGM"), where applicable, are sent to every shareholder of the Company, informing them of the rules and voting procedures that govern the general meetings.
+In line with the Group's sustainability strategy, the Annual Report and its Appendix, EGM Circular, the notices and accompanying proxy form, and other related AGM documents are made available for download at the Company's website.
+Printed copies of these documents are available to Shareholders on request.
 The notices of the general meetings are also advertised in the newspapers, released via SGXNet and made available on the Company's website at www.samudera.id/ssl.

 The Company supports active shareholder participation at general meetings.
 The shareholders are encouraged to attend the general meetings to ensure high level of accountability and stay informed of the Group's strategies and visions.
 The Company's Constitution allows any shareholder, who is unable to attend the general meetings in person, to appoint not more than two proxies to attend and vote in his/her place at the general meetings via proxy forms submitted in advance (i.e. not less than seventy-two (72) hours before the time appointed for holding the general meeting).
-The proxy form is sent with the notices for the general meetings to all shareholders.
 The Company is not implementing absentia voting methods such as by mail, e-mail or fax until security, integrity and other pertinent issues are satisfactorily resolved.